PaddlePaddle/PaddleSpeech/README.md

     ```bash
     sh pcloud_submit.sh
     ```
-    we submit a training job to PaddleCloud.
-And the job name will be printed when the submission is finished.
-Now our training job is running well on the PaddleCloud.
+    a training job has been submitted to PaddleCloud, with the job name printed to the console.

   - Get training logs